4Action Nonpartisan Research Analysis

 • About 1 in 5 uninsured new mothers reported at least one unmet need for medical care because of cost in the past year, and over half were very worried about paying their medical bills.
 Moreover, about one-third of new mothers who lost Medicaid and became uninsured were recovering from a cesarean section, and just over one-quarter reported being depressed sometimes, often, or always in the months after giving birth.
 (See McMorrow et al., 2020).

-• Access to paid family leave increases the length of time that mothers are able to breastfeed:
+• Access to paid family leave increases the length of time that birthing people are able to breastfeed:

 • In California, paid family leave increased the overall duration of breastfeeding by nearly 18 days, and improved the likelihood of breastfeeding for at least six months.